bumps/bumps/README.rst

 Release notes
 =============

+v0.8.2 ??
+* use MPFit in place of scipy.leastsq for bounds-constrained Levenberg-Marquardt

 v0.8.1 2021-11-18
 -----------------
 * "apply parameters" action added to GUI menu (does the same as --pars flag in CLI)